The Third Parent: Production

-In February 2025, it was announced a horror based on the viral internet Creepypasta story "The Third Parent" was in development.
+"The Third Parent" is a short creepypasta horror story written by Elias Witherow and published on the r/nosleep subreddit.
+In February 2025, it was announced that a film adaptation of the story was in development.
 The following month, Rob Lowe, Roselyn Sánchez, and Crispin Glover were cast, with Bleecker Street acquiring the North American distribution rights.
+After filming was complete, HanWay Films was announced to be selling international distribution rights for the film at the 2025 Cannes Film Festival.